0m3kk/mold/README.md

 ## **Features**

-- **Template Initialization**: Quickly create a home for your templates.
-- **Template Management**: Easily list all available template sets.
 - **Flexible Template Path**: Specify a custom directory for your templates using a global flag.
 - **Data-Driven Rendering**: Use JSON or YAML files to provide data for your templates, ensuring a clean separation between logic and configuration.
 - **Direct File Copying**: Non-template files are copied as-is, preserving your project structure perfectly.